RXCodes/Barrens-Game/README.md

 ![In-Game Cinematic](https://github.com/user-attachments/assets/636f8d66-7ad8-4bf3-8753-d78d57a962bd)
 ![In-Game Screenshot](https://github.com/user-attachments/assets/b319e839-cc29-4e87-956a-773a4bf9e1c0)

-**Barrens** is an infinite top-down western shooter where you can explore your village, and fight enemies.
+**Barren** is an infinite top-down western shooter where you can explore your village, and fight enemies.
 You can upgrade your gear to make yourself stronger, purchase items in shops, engage in intense battles and more!

 # Credits
 Thanks to students at **UofL J.B.
 Speed School of Engineering** for this project.